 - Make sure the ladder is in good shape before using it.

-- Check if the steps are suitable for using and are free of oil, wet paint and is free from any slippery substance.
+- Check if the steps are suitable for using and are free of oil, wet paint, and are free from any slippery substance.

 - Make sure the area around your ladder is not cluttered.